Vacuity/Smart-Contracts/README.md

 ```

 Each answer corresponds to a blockchain address, thus, the options may represent persons or organizations.
 The answer's ```type``` determines what happens when the decision is executed by the contract.
 For types ```1``` and ```0```, the address is assigned as trustee, or relieved of trustee duty, respectively.
 When voters cast their ballots, they may submit a boolean value to assign to one choice, per address.
 Thus, a voter may make a decision on multiple choices, or decide on a single choice multiple times, so long as they use multiple addresses each time when claiming their ballot.

+In the case of trustees, if a nominee receives more yay's than nay's, they are given trusteeship.
+In all other cases, the interpretation and execution of the election results must be handled off-chain.